argumentcomputer/lurk-beta/CONTRIBUTING.md

 ## Merging a Pull-request

-To be in a mergeable state, a pull-request must satisfy several conditions.
+A pull-request must meet certain criteria before it can be merged.

-1. If you are OK with a squash merge, the pull-request's last commit should be approved by at least one reviewer, and all maintainers listed in the .github/CODEOWNERS file for the touched portions of the code.
+1. If you are fine with a squash merge, your pull-request's final commit should have at least one approval from a reviewer, and from all maintainers listed in the .github/CODEOWNERS file for the touched code sections.
-2. If you would like a classic merge, the pull-request should satisfy the above conditions, and it should be a fast-forward merge (which implies it should be up to date).
+2. If you prefer a classic merge, the pull-request should meet the above conditions, and and it should be a fast-forward merge from master, which implies it must also be up-to-date.

-**Warning:** A fast-forward merge is the merge of an up-to-date, rebased branch.
-This means that when it is ready to merge, your branch should not contain merge commits itself: while we have no issue with `Merge` as a merge method for a pull-request, we would like the history of a pull-request itself to be linear.
-One way to ensure this is to update your local branch with `git pull--rebase` (see [doc](https://www.git-scm.com/docs/git-pull)).
+**Warning:** An up-to-date, rebased branch is required for a fast-forward merge.
+This means that your branch should not contain any merge commits: while we do not object to `Merge` as a pull-request merge method, we prefer the pull-request's history to be linear.
+To achieve this, you can update your local branch with `git pull --rebase` (see [doc](https://www.git-scm.com/docs/git-pull)).

-A maintainer will merge your pull-request (or their own) using one of two methods:
+A maintainer will merge your pull-request (or their own) using one of the following methods:
-1. GitHub's [merge queue](https://github.blog/changelog/2023-02-08-pull-request-merge-queue-public-beta/), using a squash merge strategy: this is always 'okay' and is the simplest workflow if you are okay with having a single commit.
+1. The [GitHub's merge queue](https://github.blog/changelog/2023-02-08-pull-request-merge-queue-public-beta/) with a squash merge strategy.
+This is the simplest workflow and always acceptable if you don't mind having a single commit.
-2. If your commit history is curated to remove junk commits and ensure each retained commit is meaningful, a repo admin can use the 'Merge' strategy.
+2. If your commit history is carefully cleaned to remove unnecessary commits and ensure that each retained commit is meaningful, a repo admin may use the 'Merge' strategy.

-Please feel free to add guidance to your PR summary as to which merge method you are aiming for.
+Please feel free to specify your preferred merge method in your PR summary.

-The implemented workflow is as below, where the rounded corners and dotted lines are taken care of automatically by Github's merge queue:
+The implemented workflow is represented below, with rounded corners and dotted lines automatically handled by Github's merge queue:
 ```mermaid
 flowchart TD
     Review{Is *last commit* of PR reviewed by CODEOWNERS?} -->|Yes| Squash